 Sonora — Port Chester

-The coolest new brunch in town, Sonora’s menu is full of Latin-influenced flavors we love like goat cheese and sweet plantain croquettes, Cuban sandwiches, and spicy riffs on Eggs Benny.
-For Easter, the restaurant will introduce a series of specials, including braised lamb with eggs and chorizo and turmeric-pineapple margaritas.
+One of the coolest brunches in town, Sonora’s menu is full of Latin-influenced flavors we love like goat cheese and sweet plantain croquettes, Cuban sandwiches, and spicy riffs on Eggs Benny, plus a few choice lamb specials.
+They'll also be hosting a special prix fixe dinner you'll want to check out below.

 Moderne Barn — Armonk